Quantum-Brain: Quantum-Inspired Neural Network Approach to Vision-Brain Understanding: Experiments

 \subsection{Image-Brain Retrieval}

-Image-brain retrieval benchmarks study the level of fine-grain vision information contained in the brain embeddings.
+Image-brain retrieval benchmarks assess the level of fine-grained visual information contained in brain embeddings.
 Following Lin et al. \cite{lin2022mind}, the image-brain retrieval benchmarks evaluate the models in two separate procedures.
 For the image retrieval task, each testing fMRI sample is extracted into an fMRI embedding.
 Then we compute the cosine similarity to the CLIP image embeddings of its corresponding image and 299 other random images.
 For each testing sample, a correct retrieval is determined when the cosine similarity of the fMRI embedding and its corresponding image embedding is the highest.
-We average the retrieval results across all testing samples and repeat the whole process 30 times, similar to \cite{lin2022mind}.
-For brain retrieval, the procedure is similar to the image retrieval except we randomly select 299 other fMRI samples.
+We average the retrieval results across all testing samples and repeat the whole process 30 times.
+For brain retrieval, the procedure is similar to the image retrieval, except we randomly select 299 other fMRI samples.

 As shown in Table \ref{tab:image_brain_retrieval}, our model outperforms previous methods \cite{lin2022mind,ozcelik2023natural,scotti2024reconstructing} by a large margin.
-On the image-brain retrieval benchmark, the proposed approach achieves higher top-1 accuracy of $95.1\%$ and $95.6\%$ on the image and brain retrieval evaluations, respectively.
-It shows that the proposed model has a better and more balanced performance on the image-brain retrieval benchmark.
+On the image-brain retrieval benchmark, the proposed approach achieves higher top-1 accuracy of $95.5\%$ and $95.3\%$ on the image and brain retrieval evaluations, respectively.
+The results show that the proposed model exhibits better and more balanced performance on the image-brain retrieval benchmark.